foundations-fall-2016/session2/README.md

 [See session one](https://github.com/front-end-foundations/session1)

-# Sushi - Converting to Standards

-Open before.html in an editor and examine the HTML.
-Then examine index.html.
-The latter is an html5 document that uses HTML tags semantically.
-The former is often referred to as tag soup as it makes little sense to humans looking at the code.

-Examine index.html in the browser inspector to display the default (user agent) styling.
-Note the defaults for margins and padding used to display the body and the unordered list (`<ul>`).

 ## Terminal

 On a Mac use the Terminal app.
 The Windows equivalent is PowerShell but there are important differences.
 SOme Windows users use alternates such as [cmder](http://cmder.net/) or the shell that comes with [Git for Windows](https://gitforwindows.org/).